DraconDev/arcane/do.md

     -   AI suggests grouping: "These 10 commits -> 1 Minor Feature".
     -   User approves -> Arcane squashes and pushes.

-- graph scren could use submenus to switch between main/master
+-   graph scren could use submenus to switch between main/master , current , and all the brnaches